FranceBe/dashboards/README.md

 - I choose to use the global fetch method to call the back-end server from the front-end but a more powerful library would be better to handle cache, refresh & performance.
 - Using yarn instead of npm
+- I used `COPY . .` in the DockerFile to make it easier to work but a best practice would be to copy only what is needed for the App to work.
+It would make it quicker to build and run images if it was optimized.

 #### Architecture and best practices